facebook/create-react-app/docusaurus/docs/setting-up-your-editor.md

 Now your editor should report the linting warnings.

 Note that even if you edit your `.eslintrc.json` file further, these changes will **only affect the editor integration**.
 They won’t affect the terminal and in-browser lint output.
-This is because Create React App intentionally provides a minimal set of rules that find common mistakes.
+This is because Create React Index intentionally provides a minimal set of rules that find common mistakes.

 If you want to enforce a coding style for your project, consider using [Prettier](https://github.com/jlongster/prettier) instead of ESLint style rules.